HubSpot AI: 2026 guide to examples, features, and pricing

 Expert Verified

 It seems like every piece of business software is in a mad dash to bake AI into its platform, and CRMs are leading the charge.
 HubSpot has definitely been busy, rolling out a whole suite of AI tools now bundled under the name Breeze.
-The promise is what you’d expect: help your teams create content faster, sell smarter, and support customers without breaking a sweat.
+The promise is what you’d expect: help your teams create content faster, sell smarter, and support customers with professional ease.

-But with all the marketing hype, it’s hard to tell what’s genuinely useful and what it’s actually going to cost you.
+With so many new features available, it is helpful to explore how these tools provide value and how the pricing structure supports your growth.
 This guide is a straightforward, no-fluff look at HubSpot AI.
-We’ll walk through its main features, some practical HubSpot AI examples, and take an honest look at its pretty confusing pricing model.
-By the end, you should have a much clearer answer to the big question: is going all-in on HubSpot's AI ecosystem the right call for your team?
+We’ll walk through its main features, some practical HubSpot AI examples, and take a comprehensive look at its scalable pricing model.
+By the end, you should have a much clearer answer to the big question: Is going all-in on HubSpot's AI ecosystem the right call for your team in 2026?

 What exactly is HubSpot AI (Breeze)?

 HubSpot AI, or "Breeze" as they call it, isn't a single product you buy off the shelf.
 It’s better to think of it as a smart layer woven throughout the entire HubSpot platform, that includes the Marketing, Sales, Service, and CMS Hubs.
-It’s meant to give your current workflows a boost, not to completely overhaul them.
+It’s meant to give your current workflows a significant boost by streamlining repetitive tasks.

 The whole thing is built on three core ideas:

-1. Breeze Assistant: These are the generative AI tools you'll see popping up across the platform.
+Breeze assistant: These are the generative AI tools you'll see popping up across the platform.
 They’re there to help with daily tasks like whipping up an email draft, outlining a blog post, or summarizing a long call transcript.

-2. Breeze Agents: These are a bit more hands-off.
+Breeze agents: These are a bit more hands-off.
 Think of them as AI "teammates" built to handle a whole workflow.
 For instance, the Customer Agent can take care of live chats, and the Prospecting Agent can help your sales reps with outreach.

-3. Breeze Intelligence: This is the predictive side of things.
+Breeze intelligence: This is the predictive side of things.
 It’s what runs features like AI-powered lead scoring, data enrichment, and sales forecasting, all designed to help you make better decisions.

-The main thing to get your head around is that these tools are designed to live and breathe inside the HubSpot ecosystem.
-To really get your money's worth, you need to be pretty committed to using HubSpot as your one source of truth.
-If your data and tools are all over the place, you're going to hit some roadblocks pretty fast.
+The main thing to keep in mind is that these tools are designed to work most effectively inside the HubSpot ecosystem.
+To really maximize your investment, using HubSpot as your one source of truth allows these AI tools to leverage your data most effectively.

 This official tutorial provides a comprehensive overview of HubSpot's Breeze AI suite, detailing its core features and functionalities.